robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 When it comes to worldbuilding, Peter F Hamilton really goes all-out.
 Every facet of life is upgraded: e-butlers, OC tattoos, dry coral houses, and trains that transit through wormholes.
 You name it, in the future, everything has a high-tech upgrade.
 Not to mention the human memory dumps and body rejuvenations.
 A big part of the book's enduring popularity is that it's a futuristic world that the reader can really sink into.

 It's no secret that sci-fi and fantasy readers love big books.
+Dune, The Wheel of Time, The Expanse — all these series comprise door-stopper books.
+However, coming in at a crazy 350 000 words, is _Pandora's Star_ too long?
+Honestly, I'd say yes.
+While it does offer remarkable good value (it's basically the equivalent of an entire book trilogy, which sells on the Kobo store for about ten bucks), I sometimes wished the author had reined it in, just a little.